 As for the official job posting, you can always find it via the Jobs at Apple portal found here.
 If going this route, you will need to create an AppleID or the same user name you would use to log into the iTunes store.

-It’s also said that Kelly Connect also lists the job, but if going this route, your pay would be lower than if you applied directly with Apple.
+It’s also said that Kelly Connect, which is part of Kelly Services, also lists the job, but if going this route, your pay would be lower than if you applied directly with Apple.

 Apple at Home Advisor Reviews